byjg/php-swagger-test/README.md

 This tool was not developed only for unit and functional tests.
 You can use to validate if the required body parameters is the expected.

-So, before your API Code you can validate using:
+So, before your API Code you can validate the request body using:

 ```php
 <?php